Syria says two attempted attacks on chemical weapons convoys: U.N.

 'MEASURABLE PROGRESS'

-The report said: "The elimination of the chemical weapons programme of the Syrian Arab Republic stands at a critical juncture."
+The report said: "The elimination of the chemical weapons program of the Syrian Arab Republic stands at a critical juncture."

-"While progress has been attained under challenging circumstances, it is clear the Syrian Arab Republic must further intensify and accelerate its efforts towards the full elimination of its chemical weapons programme," it said.
+"While progress has been attained under challenging circumstances, it is clear the Syrian Arab Republic must further intensify and accelerate its efforts towards the full elimination of its chemical weapons program," it said.

 Under the OPCW schedule, all Syria's declared chemical weapons must be destroyed by June 30.
 Most of the chemicals are supposed to be transported to the port of Latakia, where they will be shipped out of the country.